 Risks of Botox

-Though Botox is common in nature, there are some severe side effects to be aware of during and after the procedure.
+Though Botox is common in nature and generally well-tolerated, there are some severe side effects to be aware of during and after the procedure.

 Botox isn’t a procedure for everyone.
 You shouldn’t have the injections whilst pregnant, and Botox whilst breastfeeding is a no-no. People who’ve previously had an allergic reaction to the drug or any of its ingredients shouldn’t attempt Botox injections again.